Briton Fury crowned world champion after beating Klitschko

 Klitschko managed to get close with a few good left jabs in the second round but Fury landed a powerful right, pushing the Ukrainian back.

-Fury, constantly changing between southpaw and orthodox stance, kept chipping away at Klitschko’s defences with his combinations and by the eighth round the champion was bleeding from a cheek wound.
+Fury, constantly changing between southpaw and orthodox stance, kept chipping away at Klitschko’s defenses with his combinations and by the eighth round the champion was bleeding from a cheek wound.

 Fury, who shed 32 kilos in five months to get in shape for the fight, landed a bruising left uppercut in the ninth that wounded Klitschko’s right eye.